Locking Your Doors

 The South may have reason to ensure their doors are locked all the time, though (other than it being the safe thing to do).
 It turns out that in 2015, this region was home to the most burglaries in the U.S. several times since 2015, which was when we began tracking this data.
 But even in the Northeast – where only 10 percent of all burglaries occurred – 58 percent of respondents in the New England area and 75 percent of participants in the Middle Atlantic locked their doors.
 As they say, it's better to be safe than sorry.

 All homes should come with lockable doors (and even smart locks to make it easier), but are they always used depending on the type of housing?
 Seventy-eight percent of respondents living in an apartment building locked their doors, the most of any housing type.
-Town houses, single-family homes, and houses in gated communities weren’t too far behind, though, with more than 70 percent of respondents in each turning the locks.
+Town houses, single-family homes, and houses in gated communities weren't too far behind, though, with more than 70 percent of respondents in each turning the locks.
 However, mobile homeowners locked their doors the least – almost 20 percentage points less than those who lived in an apartment building.